Local heat current flow in ballistic phonon transport of graphene nanoribbons: Numerical results

-Detailed temperature profiles are depicted in Fig.~\ref{fig:flowP30detail}.
-The current flowing through the dashed line cut in Fig.~\ref{fig:flowP30}(a) is depicted in Fig.~\ref{fig:flowP30detail}(a), the backflow current is at 10\%$\sim$15\% of the maximum in the ribbon, while the backflow current in bulk graphene system was reported two orders of magnitude smaller than mainstream flow in the middle\cite{shang2020,raya2022}.
+Detailed thermal profiles are depicted in Fig.~\ref{fig:flowP30detail}.
+In Fig. \ref{fig:flowP30detail}(a), we illustrate the current flowing through the dashed line cut in Fig.~\ref{fig:flowP30}(a).
+The magnitude of the backflow current is approximately 10\%$\sim$15\% of the maximum mainstream in the middle, while in the bulk graphene system, it was reported to be two orders of magnitude smaller \cite{shang2020,raya2022}.
 The results also indicate that the temperature bias of the reservoirs has little impact on the spatial pattern of local current.
 In Fig.~\ref{fig:flowP30detail}(b), we extract the local temperature on the left and right border of the ribbon, marked by the dashed boxes in Fig.~\ref{fig:flowP30}(b).
-The averaged temperature in the ribbon is approximated at 301K, slightly higher than the averaged temperature of the reservoirs ($300$K).
-The opposite temperature distribution is quite noticeable compare to the atoms subjected to the leads in the middle.
+The average temperature in the ribbon is approximated at 301K, slightly higher than the average temperature of the reservoirs ($300$K).
+The inverted temperature distribution at the backflow region is quite noticeable compare to the atoms subjected to the leads in the middle.
 In order to verify the proclaimed assumption in Sec.~\ref{sec:localtemperature}, we check the sampled temperature by tuning the coupling strength $\gamma_p$.
 Results in Fig.~\ref{fig:flowP30detail}(c) confirm that, in the weak coupling limit, local temperature obtained from the probe remains unaffected by the system-probe coupling.